Mono-Azul/duckdb-java-ffi/README.md

 ## Rational: Why another client?

 The JDBC is great for achieving compatibility with many tools and services that support it.
 However, it also has a lot of methods that are not strictly necessary.
 Many of these methods perform actions that can be carried out using simple queries.

+Only the 'sane' date and time classes from java.time are used, thereby avoiding all the problems with java.util.Date.

 With DuckDB, connection handling can be simplified.
 Creating a new connection does not create a new session on another server.
 Reuse it for the task at hand, but there is no need to keep a pool of connections open.